mach-composer/mach-composer-cli/docs/src/howto/security/handle-secrets.md

 ## Handle secrets in Azure

-In Azure we can store the secrets in a KeyVault and pass the KeyVaul references to the Function App that needs those values.
+In Azure, we can store the secrets in a KeyVault and pass the KeyVault references to the Function App that needs those values.

 ### Store the secrets